 For decision spots, my number one tool is the strike trigger candle and trend lines.
 Runners-up are support and resistance, patterns, and moving averages.

 For triggers, my number one tool is the candlestick and candlestick patterns.
 Runners-up are fractals and trend lines.

 Here is an example: price is in an uptrend but far from support.
 After a while, price moves back to the support trend line.
 The trend line is the decision spot.
 Price can then show 2 different reactions via candlesticks.
 Hence the candlestick (pattern) is the trigger:

-- A breakout candle through the trend line à a breakout trade (requirement for avoiding a false breakout: a candle close to a close near the low and most of the candle through the candle)
+- A breakout candle through the trend line à a breakout trade (the requirement for avoiding a false breakout: a candle close to a close near the low and most of the candle through the candle)

 - Confluence zones are actually the best decision spots available because it increases the probability of a trade setup succeeding.
 This happens because more support or resistance is available in that decision area, which makes the decision spot more valuable compared to decision spots with no confluence (see an example of confluence in the screenshot above).